MuckyTaters/MuckyVision3/README.md

 sets.
 For partial character sets, any undefined characters default to their in-built character image.
 Up to 255 custom ASCII character sets can be used simultaneously, plus the in-built set.

+Sprites are now provided by the 'Sprite.h' class template, which is comprised of three sub-templates: motion, animation and collision.

+Sprite motion options are currently:
+    * SpriteMotionBase.h : No motion
+    * SpriteMotionConstVel.h : Velocity can be set arbitrarily, but constant otherwise

+Sprite animation options are currently:
+    * SpriteAnimBase.h : No animation
+    * SpriteAnimTime.h : Each frame displayed for a set number of ticks

+Sprite collision options are currently:
+    * SpriteCollisionBase.h : No collision
+    * SpriteCollisionRect.h : Rectangular collision boundary
+    * SpriteCollisionCircle.h : Circular collision boundary

+These will be extended to provide more motion, animation and collision detection options, including Bezier curve motion, distance-based (i.e. walking) anmiation and per-pixel collision detection.

+New supporting classes/structs are SpriteFrame.h (providing animation frames) and SpritePos.h (providing basic position info inherited by motion, animation and collision sub-templates).

+The template class CollisionProcessing.h provides sprite collision processing, supported by a quad tree (QuadTree.h) that contains sprite collision info, currently provided by CollisionNode.h.

 ImageText converts C++ strings into ASCII images, with option for text spacing and left/right/center justification.
 Text can be updated